mattleibow/CloudyCrashReporting/README.md

 Below is a matrix of the cloud services, SDK features and platforms.
 Clicking the cloud service name will take you to a more detailed section of the service.
 I have also attached notes to various parts for more information.

-> NOTE: The order of the services are alphabetical and are not a ranking or suggestion of preferred.
+> NOTE: The order of the services are alphabetical and are not a ranking or suggestion of preferred cloud provider.

 |                Service Name | Android | iOS | macOS | Windows |    Tizen     | .NET Ex |  Native Ex   |
 |----------------------------:|:-------:|:---:|:-----:|:-------:|:------------:|:-------:|:------------:|